rgalanakis/robgforpps/_pages/meet-rob.md

     class: "object-position-quarter"

 gallery-2:
+  - url: "/assets/images/o/daruk-bike-ride.jpg"
+    image_path: "/assets/images/t/daruk-bike-ride.jpg"
+    alt: "child dressed in a Tingle costume from Legend of Zelda, adult dressed as Daruk from Breath of the Wild, child in a costume as Link from Minish Cap"
+    title: "One of my favorite rides I've been on was 'Gears of the Kingdom.'
+We're in costume here as Tingle, Daruk (giant foam hands not picture), and Link from Minish Cap.
+My wife dressed as Zelda."
-  - url: "/assets/images/o/suma-planning-1.jpg"
+  - url: "/assets/images/o/strongtowns-d3-chat.jpg"
-    image_path: "/assets/images/t/suma-planning-1.jpg"
+    image_path: "/assets/images/t/strongtowns-d3-chat.jpg"
-    alt: "Three people looking at a computer screen"
-    title: "Computers are fine too."
+    alt: "people sitting around a table in discussion"
+    title: "Groups like StrongTownsPDX are coming up with bold and pragmatic ways to solve Portland's problems."
   - url: "/assets/images/o/parking-day-discussion.jpg"
     image_path: "/assets/images/t/parking-day-discussion.jpg"
     alt: "two people standing around talking, one sitting on a bike with a squirrel mask on"
     title: "This ride from StrongTownsPDX visited various parking garages in the central city and talked about what used to exist (housing and businesses)."
-  - url: "/assets/images/o/strongtowns-d3-chat.jpg"
-    image_path: "/assets/images/t/strongtowns-d3-chat.jpg"
-    alt: "people sitting around a table in discussion"
-    title: "Groups like StrongTownsPDX are coming up with bold and pragmatic ways to solve Portland's problems."
 ---

 # PPS Parent, Community Advocate